Best Hand Tools For Automotive

 Tools Made in USA

 For decades, American-made tools were considered to be among the best in the world.
-Many European tools are also top quality, but when manufacturing costs rose, cheap inferior tools started flooding the market.
+Many European tools are also top quality, but when manufacturing costs rose, cheap inferior ones started flooding the market.

 Craftsman Tools

-Before acquiring the Craftsman tool brand in the 1920's, a handful of Sears executives worried that mechanics would not buy shiny chrome wrenches.
+Before acquiring the Craftsman tool brand in the 1920's, a handful of Sears executives worried that mechanics would not want or buy shiny chrome wrenches.
 Apparently, their fears were unfounded.

 best hand tools for automotive